HussainAther/CartShoppingPage/README.md

 };
 ```

-Step 5: Install Dependencies
+6. Install Dependencies
 Install the project dependencies by running the following command:

     ```
     npm install uuid @types/uuid --save
     ```

-Step 6: Build and Run the Project
+7. Build and Run the Project
 To start the project, run the following command:

     ```